-Area Item Notes Results Follow up monitoring 2.13 Mixed eucalypt forest with exotic canopy and mid storey Future Harvest 2019 scope: 1.
+Area ltem Notes Results Follow up monitoring 2.13 Mixed eucalypt forest with exotic canopy and mid storey Future Harvest 2019 scope: 1.
 Targeted stem thinning of inappropriate species 2.
 Monitor for need for stem thinning 3.
 Consider cool burns 4.
 Water availability Targeted spot weed treatment is planned for FY21.
 Other works listed above are planned for FY22-23.
 Spot weed treatment results presented in section 6.5.
 To be provided in future Annual Reviews in Section 8.5 Annual ecological development monitoring, RAW and Revegetation Inspections 3.
 VD5 3.1 Application of mulch See 1.8 above.
 An initial application of mulch will to higher risk areas in FY21.
 N/A RAW and Revegetation Inspections 3.2 Erosion RAW inspections have identified erosion gulleys formed over the previous reporting periods.
 These will be reworked in 3.3 Re-rip, seed and fertilise A revegetation inspection scheduled for the reporting period was conducted late in the reporting due to impacts of Covid-19.
 As such ripping work will be determined following the and be re-scheduled for FY20.
 Areas will be progressively seeded following mulching with a composted mulch from FY21.
 The use of a composted mulch product is intended to negate the need for a chemical fertiliser.
 See Appendix 5 for Revegetation Inspection results Landform stability monitoring - Annual Rapid Assessment 4.
-CD1 A significant amount of fertiliser and gypsum is to be applied to CD1 based on the assessment (see 2.4).
-This work is to be scoped to determine the most efficient m of application.
-Application of ameliorants Application of ameliorants Application of application.
+CD1 CD1 4.1 Application of ameliorants A significant amount of fertiliser and gypsum is to be applied assessment (see 2.4).
+This work is to be scoped to determ of application.
+Scoping was to be completed by the end of September 202 delayed until further progress is made on VD1 and VD5.
+As to commence until FY23-24.
+A significant amount of fertiliser and gypsum is to be applied to CD1 based on the soil assessment (see 2.4).
+This work is to be scoped to determine the most efficient means of application.
 Scoping was to be completed by the end of September 2020 however, has been delayed until further progress is made on VD1 and VD5.
-As such work is not expe N/A Landform stability monitoring and ecological development monitoring.
+As such work is not expected to commence until FY23-24.
+N/A Landform stability monitoring and ecological development monitoring.
 4.2 Stem density reduction To be completed following 2.9.
 Focus is currently on VD1 improvements.
 As such work is not expected to commence until FY23-24.
 N/A Annual ecological development monitoring.
 4.3 Habitat and water availability To be completed following 4.2.
 Focus is currently on VD1 improvements.
 As such work is not expected to commence until FY23-24.
 N/A N/A 4.4 Understory planting To be completed following 4.2.
 Focus is currently on VD1 and VD5 improvements.
 As such work is not expected to commence until FY23-24.
 Species to include Notelaea microcarpa var. microcarpa (Native Olive), Bursaria spinosa (Blackthorn), Acacia falcata (Hickory Wattle) and Acacia paradoxa (Kangaroo Thorn).
 Note that tube stock planting in recent years has had a low success rate due to drought and predation.
 Any planting will require the controls listed in 1.1 and 1.2 as well as an assessment on weather conditions and the efficacy of irrigation.
 Estimated to commence in Autumn 2022 (note this has been delayed by 12 months to focus on VD1).
 N/A Annual ecological development monitoring and Revegetation Inspections.